Top of page

 Is it OK to smoke?

-Some chemotherapy drugs, including bleomycin, increase the risk of pulmonary fibrosis (scarring in the lungs), which can lead to breathing problems.
 If you smoke, stopping can help to lower these risks.
 You can find information and advice to help you quit smoking on the NHS website.

 Should I take exercise?